fernandaputra21/General-Relativity-using-Python/README.md

+This repository will be updated from time to time.

-Codes and calculations on the physics of black holes
+Codes and calculations on the physics of black holes.